Submitting Variables to VSX

 convention, whenever they believe the modification can be made

 without adversely affecting the integrity of the submission.
 Typically,

 you will be informed of any changes made by the moderators.

-VII.
+VIII.
 OTHER LINKS

 Note that these comments are geared towards submission to VSX.

 VSX submission does not preclude sending your data analysis to

 some other additional source, perhaps as a formal paper for